futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.18 =
+* small improvements to the integration with the YouTube API, thanks to enchamun and mountbatt for their assistance!

 = 1.7.17 =
 * misc improvements as suggested by WordPress Plugins team